Check if you can claim National Insurance relief in UK Freeport or Investment Zone special tax sites

 You should re-assess whether the qualifying conditions are still met.

 You must stop claiming relief when you no longer expect an employee will spend at least 60% of their working time in a single special tax site.
-From the start of employment, this applies unless you make adjustments to accommodate:
+This applies from the start of employment unless you make adjustments to accommodate for the protected characteristics of disability, pregnancy and maternity.

 How much relief you can claim